 SAIS-D is now one of eighteen US curriculum schools that are rated Good by the KHDA.
 There are only two schools rated above this - Universal American School is rated Very Good and GEMS Dubai American Academy is rated Outstanding.
 Conversely, there are thirteen rated Acceptable.

 We at WhichSchoolAdvisor.com are impressed to see that Sharjah American International School in Dubai is moving in the direction of the higher-rated US curriculum schools and are looking forward to seeing how much further the school progresses in the coming year.
-The move to Good has taken too long; we hope the next step on the rating ladder - and more importantly - on the road to improvement will come along sooner for both the staff who are leading it, and the students who stand to benefit.
+The move to Good had taken a long time; we hope the next step on the rating ladder - and more importantly - on the road to improvement will come along sooner for both the staff who are leading it, and the students who stand to benefit.

 What about fees?

-Fees at Sharjah American International School start at AED 16,619 in KG1 rising to AED 41,547 in Grade 12 for 2018-19.
+Fees at Sharjah American International School start at AED 16,619 in KG1 rising to AED 41,547 in Grade 12.
 In addition, the school does charge a range of additional fees for books, stationery, computer and labs, portal access and tablet and STEM fees.
-Whilst books and uniforms are mandatory, many other are in theory optional.
+Whilst books and uniforms are mandatory, many other are, in theory, optional.
 However, we do not see how students would be able to participate in many classes and activities without these fees being paid.
-Fees for 2019-20 have not yet been released.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.